zpaulovics/datetimepicker-rails/README.md

-# SimpleForm & Bootstrap DateTimepicker for Rails
+## SimpleForm & Bootstrap DateTimepicker for Rails

-This gem packages the bootstrap-datetimepicker for Rails 3.1+ asset pipeline, and creates the Simple Form custom fields for your project
+This gem packages the bootstrap-datetimepicker for Rails asset pipeline, and creates the Simple Form custom fields for your project

+The project home page: https://github.com/zpaulovics/datetimepicker-rails.git

+The project is based on: https://github.com/tarruda/bootstrap-datetimepicker.git project as a git submodule

+### Features

+    - Setup the vendor directory (javascripts, stylesheets)
+    - Intall the custom fields for Simple Form

-## Installation
+### Installation

 Add this line to your application's Gemfile:

-    gem 'datetimepicker-rails'
+    gem 'datetimepicker-rails' (Not yet released, use the master branch on git)

 Or install it yourself from the latest build as: